DramaShare Ministries

 SCENE I: PREPARATION

-Fred is dressed in white and with an angel’s wings, but lacks a halo and also seems to lack self-assurance.
+(Fred enters, followed by Little Angel.
+Fred is dressed in white and with angel wings, but lacks a halo and seems to lack self-assurance.
+Little Angel has both a halo and, in a five-year-old sort of way, poise.)

-FRED Testing, testing.
+Testing, testing.
 One-two-three-four.
 Glory to God in the highest.

-LITTLE Fred?
+Fred?
 Fred, why did you count to four?
 I can count all the way to twenty!

-FRED Hush!
+Hush!
 I have to practise my speech!

-LITTLE Sorry, Fred.
+Sorry, Fred.

-FRED Glory to God in the highest.
+Glory to God in the highest.
 The Lord is with you, and — is with you, and you are —

-LITTLE Fred?
+Fred?
 Fred, are you going to wear your halo when you make your speech?

-FRED Oh, will you stop interrupting me?
+Oh, will you stop interrupting me?
 I have to practise!
 And yes, I’m going to wear my halo.
 It’s going to be all shiny and polished.
 I’ll be so bright that everybody will have to squint at me like this!

 Fred, you’re funny.
 Fred, how come you get to make the speech this time?
 Every other time, when God has a message for somebody, one of the big angels gets to bring it.

-FRED Well, now I’m one of the big angels.
+Well, now I’m one of the big angels.
 They picked me because I’m the best.
 And because Gabriel and Michael and Raphael all have those awful sore throats this week.

-LITTLE I think they’ve got the bird flu.
+I think they’ve got the bird flu.

 SCENE II: ANNUNCIATION

-In the kitchen of a small house in Nazareth, a young woman, Mary, is sweeping the floor, while her mother, Anne, clears away the dishes.
+(In the kitchen of a small house in Nazareth, a young woman, Mary, is sweeping the floor, while her mother, Anne, clears away the dishes.)

-ANNE That’s the kitchen all cleaned up.
+That’s the kitchen all cleaned up.
 I have some mending to get to, and I suppose you need to work on the clothes for your wedding.
 Or maybe you’re just going to daydream about Joseph for a while!

-MARY Mama, don’t tease me about him so much.
+Mama, don’t tease me about him so much.
 Of course I’m excited!
 He’s the nicest man in the world… and he’s going to be making really good money in a couple of years, with all the construction that the Romans are planning over at Sepphoris.

-ANNE Yes, dear… and oh, Mary: soon after that I suppose I’ll be a grandma!
+Yes, dear… and oh, Mary: soon after that I suppose I’ll be a grandma!

-MARY You’re still teasing me.
+You’re still teasing me.
 But it’s true, ever since I was a tiny girl I’ve been praying to God to make me a mother some day.
 So we’ll see.

-FRED Testing — umm — message begins.
+Testing — umm — message begins.
 Glory to God in the highest.

 (Mary sees him and gasps in surprise and fear.)